Martin Professional: Under Harman

 In 2013 Harman International Industries completed the acquisition of Martin from Schouw.
 The acquisition did not include the two factories in Frederikshavn, but included an agreement to rent the buildings from Schouw.
 The acquisition led to the release of the Mach brand which was sold to a cooperation of Canadian and Hong Kong investors.
 They relaunched the brand under its own company.

 In August 2015 Harman announced the intention to close the factory in Frederikshavn.
 The closure was completed on 31 March 2016.

 In March 2018 the M-Series range of lighting controllers and software were acquired by Elation Professial.
-Harman sees lightning as the core product.
+Harman sees lighting as the core product.
 Since then Martin belongs to Harman Professional Solutions.